gorhill/uBlock/README.md

 Install from [Firefox Add-ons homepage](https://addons.mozilla.org/en-US/firefox/addon/ublock/), or you can install by downloading the latest [uBlock.firefox.xpi](https://github.com/gorhill/uBlock/releases) file, and by dragging the downloaded `xpi` file to your add-on page.

+<sup>**Note:** When a new version is submitted at _Mozilla Add-ons_ (AMO), it takes **weeks** for that submission to be reviewed and cleared.
+Any new submission would cancel the pending one, and the new one would be placed at the end of the reviewing queue.
+So that the version on AMO is way behind the latest release here is completely out of control of the developers.</sup>

 #### Safari

 Install the latest uBlock for Safari [from its homepage](https://chrismatic.io/ublock/), or a potentially-outdated version from the [Safari Extension Gallery](https://extensions.apple.com/details/?id=net.gorhill.uBlock-96G4BAKDQ9).